Employer Sponsored Visa Costs

 Not applicable

-Temporary Work (International Relations) visa (SC 403) -PALM scheme
+Temporary Work (International Relations) visa (SC 403) under the PALM scheme

 No nomination